stephendonner/davehunt.github.io/_posts/2016-09-19-lessons-from-mentoring.md

 It really helps to keep good notes.
 This doesn't have to mean lots of notes though!
 Keep a note of what is currently being worked on, who are the main points of contact, what work is blocked and who can help to unblock it.
-Maintain a list of what's next to work on so if something does come up and prevent progress on one task, another tasks can be picked up.
+Maintain a list of what's next to work on, so if something does come up and prevent progress on one task, other tasks can be picked up.
 It's also important to share these notes.
-For Justin we used etherpad, and as Ana's project was entirely based in GitHub we mainly used the issue tracker.
-With hindsight, I think a single place for Ana's project's notes would have been helpful too rather than spreading them across GitHub issues.
+For Justin, we used Etherpad, and as Ana's project was entirely based in GitHub we mainly used the issue tracker.
+With hindsight, I think a single place for Ana's project's notes would have been helpful too, rather than spreading them across GitHub Issues.

 # Be open to new ideas and approaches

-A personal challenge that I'm continuing to work on is to not have a fixed solution in my head when I come to review code.
+A personal challenge that I'm continuing to work on is to not have a fixed solution in my head when I approach code reviews.
 I did have to stop myself from falling into my default reactive tendency to be protective of my own code and approaches to problem solving.
 By doing this I open myself up to the creative ways problems can be solved and learn about new techniques and libraries.